B U R E A U O F P U B L I C S E C R E T S

 [7 August 1960]

-NOTE: This theme is discussed more detail in two Classics Revisited essays, on the Tao Te Ching and The Compleat Angler.
+NOTE: This theme is discussed in more detail in two Classics Revisited essays, on the Tao Te Ching and The Compleat Angler.

 Riding in the Mountains